murat-ertunc/murat-ertunc/README.md

 # 💫 About Me:
-🔭 I’m currently working on ErtnTech software development service<br>🌱 I’m currently learning JavaScript Frameworks<br>📫 You can reach me at info@muratertunc.com.tr
+🌱 I’m currently learning JavaScript Frameworks<br>📫 You can reach me at info@muratertunc.com.tr

 ## 🌐 Socials: